fnagel/docker-typo3/README.md

 * Clean up radical (be VERY careful): `docker image prune -a`

+* Do a clean build by using: `docker-compose build --no-cache `

 * Possible errors:
     * `ERROR: for xyz Cannot start service xyz: network 12345 not found`
         * Use `docker-compose up --force-recreate`